blueperf/helper/README.md

 - IMAGE_TAG
   - Default "latest".
 Change it to create multiple versions of the images using this tag.

-Mongo DB connection information variables need to be set.
-Please create a Mongo DB using [Compose site](https://app.compose.io), then create user/password for the database.
-If using the same Database, set **DB=your DB name**.
-If you are using separate DB for each services, please create individual DBs (acmeair_bookingdb, acmeair_customerdb, acmeair_flightdb)
-- HOST
-- PORT
-- USER
-- PASSWORD

-Default value for DB is "SEPARATE".
-If needs to use the same DB, change the following DB name to specific
-- DB=SEPARATE

 ## Downloading, Building, and Deploying
 Running ./IBMCloud_CS.sh will give you brief command options
 - To Install the Prereq CLIs, run the following command